Healthier Heart Challenge: Change Up Your Diet

 If the goal is to (also) lose weight, you need to calculate the number of calories consumed daily that, taking into account your physical activity, allows for a “weekly deficit,” so that you burn excess fat to make up for that deficit and ultimately begin to shed fat pounds.
 It’s important to burn fat, not muscle mass.
 Your doctor or a nutritionist or dietitian can help you to determine the appropriate daily calorie intake.
 You can also use some basic formulas to calculate your daily calorie needs.

-It’s worth mentioning that the newest U.S. News & World Report review of the 40 best diets ranked DASH Diet and the Mediterranean Diet as tied for first place.
-These two eating programs have ranked high for years, supporting overall health.
+It’s worth mentioning that the yearly U.S. News & World Report review of the 40 best diets continues to rank the DASH Diet and the Mediterranean Diet highly.
+These two eating programs have ranked high for years, supporting overall health of all age groups.
 If you add some calorie restriction to either program, then there’s the potential to improve blood pressure and lose weight (DASH), or lose weight and reduce inflammation (Mediterranean).
 These two eating programs also have the potential to offer a framework of eating for life.

 Let’s focus on some specific dietary considerations that are necessary for heart health.

 The DASH Diet was actually developed to prevent/address hypertension, lowering heart attack and stroke risk).
 One major risk factor for hypertension is consuming too much salt or sodium.
 DASH is high in potassium, calcium, quality proteins and fiber, all elements in the foods emphasized in the diet.
-Foods emphasized in the diet include fruits and vegetables (aim for ten total servings combined and variety), whole grains (watch portion size), healthy proteins like fish, beans and lentils, nuts and seeds (the later are high in healthy fat so watch portions), and low fat dairy (watch for added sugars).
+Foods emphasized in the diet include fruits and vegetables (aim for ten total servings combined and variety), whole grains (watch portion size), healthy proteins like fish, beans and lentils, tofu, nuts and seeds (the later are high in healthy fat so watch portions), and low fat dairy like Greek yogurt (watch for added sugars).
 This diet is rich in whole foods so you’re asked to “kick out” the many refined foods that likely pepper your current daily diet.
 Canned veggies and beans are fine – just rinse them well to remove salt.
-Aim for 1500-1800 mg of sodium daily.
+Aim for 1500 mg of sodium daily if you have hypertension or are “salt-sensitive” and less than 2000 mg of sodium daily if you are otherwise healthy.
 THAT will be a huge challenge so work towards that goal over time.